THE POWERFUL CONNECTION BETWEEN YOUR BREATH & YOUR PELVIC FLOOR

 3 Steps Start Building Your Pelvic Floor Health:

-2. Take a slow deep breath in through your nose, allow your belly, rib cage and chest to open and expand for 4 seconds (shoulders stay soft and relaxed)
+Take a slow deep breath in through your nose, allow your belly, full rib cage (including sides & back) and chest to open and expand for 4 seconds (shoulders stay soft and relaxed)

-Step 2: Often the next step is learning to relax your PF in coordination with breath.
+Step 2: Often the next step is learning to relax your PF in coordination with your breath.

 Step 3: Begin linking breath with movement.

-• Try a simple yoga asana like child’s pose and add slow gentle movement by walking your hands to the right sinking into your left hip, back to center and over to the left sinking into your right hip.
+Try a simple yoga asana like child’s pose and add slow gentle movement by walking your hands to the right sinking into your left hip, back to center and over to the left sinking into your right hip.
 This is a great place to start learning to pair breath & movement.
+As you inhales relax your pelvic floor, as you deepen your exhale allow your belly button pull in, flattening your lower belly, while you gently lift of your pelvic floor.
+No need to force a Kegel, just a gentle lifting to build body-breath awareness.

 Good News!